We received an email from a well-meaning Evangelical who asked:

-Most Evangelicals would say a "born again" Christian who does not do what Jesus would have him do, was never authentically "born again" in the first place.
-Therefore, would be in danger of hell.
+Most Evangelicals would say a "born again" Christian who does not do what Jesus would have him do, was never authentically "born again" in the first place (and that therefore, he'd would be in danger of hell).
 Catholics would say it a bit differently.
 We would say he broke the Grace that was bestowed on him at baptism.

 Many Evangelical denominations (although not all), including the famous Evangelical Moody Institute in Chicago, preach that there are different sizes of "houses" in heaven, depending on how we respond to our faith.
 The Evangelical pastor, Rick Warren in his bestseller book, "The Purpose Driven Life" says:

 One day you will stand before God, and he will do an audit of your life, a final exam, before you enter eternity... he will ask us two crucial questions ...First, 'What did you do with my Son, Jesus Christ?' ...Second, 'What did you do with what I gave you' ... the second question will determine what you do in eternity...(The Purpose Driven Life, pg.
 34)